 Your access to these portfolios will be determined by your account level.
 Fundrise has four account levels: starter, core, advanced, and premium.
 Your account level is based on how much cash you have invested on the Fundrise platform.

 The Fundrise Starter Portfolio is for new investors who would like to give Fundrise a shot.
-The minimum account requirement is only $500 to begin investing.
+The minimum account requirement is only $10 to begin investing.
 This portfolio consists of 50% growth and 50% income-oriented holdings.
-If you want to upgrade to a higher level plan down the road, it is completely free!
+If you want to upgrade to a higher-level plan down the road, it is completely free!

 First, we have the Fundrise Supplemental Income Portfolio.
 This portfolio holds income-producing real estate.
 Investors will earn returns primarily through dividends from cash flow producing real estate and through owning debt on real estate.
 Dividends are generated through rental and interest payments in proportion to your share of the fund.

 The Fundrise Balanced Investing Portfolio offers a blend of 50% growth and 50% income-oriented investments.
 The balanced investing portfolio invests in a blend of eREITs and eFunds offered by Fundrise.
-The goal for this portfolio is for a balance of income producing real estate, as well as real estate that is appreciating in value.
+The goal of this portfolio is a balance of income-producing real estate and real estate that is appreciating in value.